 Morel Mushroom Identification

 Morels are one of the easiest mushrooms to identify.
 They have a pitted and deeply ridged cap that resembles a honeycomb.
-The cap is also completely attached to the stalk, and they are completely hollow when cut in half.
+The overall body of the mushroom is pointed.

 One other distinguishing characteristic is that they are almost always longer than they are wide.
 Many of the false morels are wider and more squat.